peter-leonov/introscope/README.md

 });
 ```

-## EffectsShooter
+## EffectsLogger

-A good helping tool which ustilises the power of module scope introspection is a side effects logger and DI mocker [EffectsShooter](./shooter).
+A nice helping tool which ustilises the power of module scope introspection is a side effects logger and DI mocker [EffectsLogger](./logger).
 It reduces the repetitive code in tests by auto mocking simple side effects and logging inputs and outputs of the tested function.

 ## Usage with Flow